This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 Our policies led to the creation of all these people.

-Matt has held the country, and uh we should understand why.
+Madness held the country, and we should understand why.

-So they continue to hold up these threats here.
+So they continue to hold out these threats here.

-Namby-pamby politically correct people here, like Mayor Bloomberg and others, and Obama, want to react to it on the basis of defensiveness and fear.
+You ain't NAMBY PANBY politically correct people here, like Mayor Bloomberg and others, and Obama react to it on the basis of defensiveness and fear.

 Hey, folks, in any economy, especially this one, we speak with our wallets.

-magazine just named Carbonite, the ninth fastest growing private company in America, the number one fastest growing company in the IT services category.
+Inc. Magazine just named Carbonite the ninth fastest growing private company in America, the number one fastest-growing company in the IT services category.

 It should not come as a surprise that any enterprise associated with EIB is ranked at the top or on the way there.

-They automatically, carbonate automatically backs up your files to a safe off-site location whenever you're connected to the internet.
+They automatically, Carbonite automatically backs up your files to a safe off-site location whenever you're connected to the internet.

 It's worry-free.